Travel & Visas

 Entry Into Another Country

 Before you leave the United States, contact the consulate of the country to be visited to inquire about visa and travel procedures.
-If you plan to visit Canada, contact the Canadian Consulate in Los Angeles to determine if you need a visa to enter Canada.
+If you plan to visit Canada, contact the Canadian Consulate to determine if you need a visa to enter Canada.

 Travel and OPT

-If your post-completion OPT application is pending, you may travel and re-enter the U.S.
+Before graduation, if your post-completion OPT application is pending, you may travel and reenter the U.S.

-After graduation, if your post-completion OPT has been approved and your EAD issued, you may not re-enter the U.S. unless you have evidence of employment.
+After graduation, if your post-completion OPT has been approved and your EAD issued, we recommend you have proof of employment with you to re-enter.
 You should carry the following documents with you:

 • I-20 signed for travel by an international student adviser within the last 6 months